 The YMCA Child Development Center is located in the Family Resource Center on the Oregon City campus of Clackamas Community College.
-The center offers affordable and flexible child care for children ages 6 weeks to 12 years.
-Children enrolled in the program will play and learn in our NAEYC accredited, state-licensed child care program which offers a host of age-appropriate experiences for children under the watchful guidance of well-trained, caring staff members.
+The center offers affordable and flexible child care for children ages six weeks to 12 years.
+Children enrolled in the program will play and learn in the NAEYC accredited, state-licensed child care programs which offer a host of age-appropriate experiences for children under the watchful guidance of well-trained, caring staff members.
 Space is limited and pre-enrollment is necessary.
-We encourage you to contact the center for enrollment materials as soon as you recognize your child care needs.
+Contact the center for enrollment materials as soon as you recognize your child care needs.
 Students at CCC may qualify for child care assistance and should contact the YMCA center to learn more about these options.